danielfnfaria/kubernetes_certification_study/README.md

 `vagrant ssh master`

+Obs.: The CNI used in this project it's calico, you can customize the ansible playbooks to change CIDR and install another CNI like a flannel for example.

 WARNING: Run all projects in same time, not been tested but if you can try is your risk

 ## Training all things